AndrewOS82/correspondence-composer/README.md

 Visit `localhost:8080` in the browser to see the Kafka UI and set up topics and publish messages.

-The current topic in this MVP is "correspondence.test.one" and publishing a message with the value "anniversary" will run the example composer process.
+The current topic in this MVP is "correspondence.test.one" and publishing a message with any key value will run the example composer process.

+For a real end-to-end test fetching policy data from the enterprise API, set the value to a valid policy number for the environment you are working in.
+You can find a valid policy number by hitting the enterprise API policy search endpoint (/policy/v1/policies/search) with no search params (an empty request body {} will work).

+Follow these instructions for setting up the enterprise API client in Postman: https://se2sordev.atlassian.net/wiki/spaces/SCZ/pages/3617456208/Developer+API+Portal+Postman+Requests

 To stop the instance, run `make kafka-stop` (`make.bat kafka-stop` for Windows users).

-// TODO: add step-by-step instructions on publishing messages to test functionality of the application.
+// TODO: add step-by-step instructions on publishing messages to test functionality of the application once we know what real messages might be coming in.

 ## Contributing